atwalsh/DL4H-Project/README.md

 - While users may download individual files of the mimic-code repository, the MIMIC-Extract codebase expects to take full-database.
 Therefore, users who wish to partially download the dataset should take caution for possible sources of error.
 - Downloading the full ZIP file from PhysioNet may take an hour or more.
 - The MIMIC-Extract function may take between 1.5-2 hours to run on the full population in this test case.
 Running with a smaller population (e.g., 25) only takes a few minutes.

+We were able to run MIMIC-Extract against the full MIMIC-III database with a 2021 MacBook Pro with an Apple M1 Max and 64 GB of RAM.

 ## Accessing the MIMIC-III database